egold555/illuminati/README.md

 # illuminati
 This is a joke program that says your ip and your location and pretends to be the illuminati hacking into your computer.
-I made this compeatly out of bordum so yea.
+I made this compeatly out of boredum.

+TO CLOSE: push any key